 This system provides faster, better, and easier service.
 Financial institutions are no longer forced to split members and customers up between virtual and in-person queues, so they have fewer staffing challenges and more flexibility to serve members and customers from wherever they are.

-Tip 8.
-Offer Real-Time “You’re Next” Notifications
+8. Offer Real-Time “You’re Next” Notifications via SMS

-Real-time “you’re next” notifications give members and customers the ultimate freedom: they can join the line, wait for service, or even leave the line until it’s their turn — without losing their spot.
+Real-time “you’re next” notifications give members and customers the ultimate freedom: they can join the line, wait for service, or even leave the line until it’s their turn—without losing their spot.

-Not only does this reduce the line, but it gives members and customers a better experience, too.
 Rather than standing in a long queue, they can run errands, grab a bite to eat, or enjoy some peace and quiet outside while they wait to meet with your staff.

-Tip 9.
-Leverage a Robust Location Search
+9. Leverage a Robust Location Search

 When banks and credit unions provide robust location search tools, members and customers can quickly find the branch near them at the click of a button.
 Maybe they’re at work and need to stop in to deposit a check.
 Or maybe they’re on a road trip and need to access an ATM.
 In any case, they can easily discover the closest branch that suits their needs.